alefore/weblog/zurich-shorts.md

 ☙

-Landing on the yellow petals on the sidewalk, another purple petal, shed by the magnolia tree, disappears.
+Landing on the yellow petals on the sidewalk, another purple flower, shed by the magnolia tree, disappears.

 ☙

 Paper thin walls.
-This morning, my neighbor's alarm crumpled my dreams.
+The neighbor's early alarm crumpled my dreams.

+☙

+The bright balloon finally escapes the clutch of the birthday boy, only to get tangled in a magnolia tree.